Himanshu Singh

 My work spans adversarial training, projection-based feature regularization, diffusion-based purification methods, and systematic robustness evaluation under white-box and gray-box threat models.
 I am particularly interested in understanding how representation geometry influences adversarial vulnerability and generalization.

-I recently completed a Visiting Scholar position at the NUS Artificial Intelligence Institute, where I worked on foundational model alignment and LLM/VLM security, including neuron-level interventions, value steering, and probing alignment under adversarial prompts.
+I recently completed an Applied Sciences internship at Microsoft in Bangalore.
+Before that, I was a Visiting Scholar at the NUS Artificial Intelligence Institute, where I worked on foundational model alignment and LLM/VLM security, including neuron-level interventions, value steering, and probing alignment under adversarial prompts.

 I am broadly interested in trustworthy and controllable AI.
 I welcome collaborations and discussions at the intersection of robustness, alignment, and security.